bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 ## Timeline

 **Silver cluster timeline**
-- Starting January 23, these automated tools will run weekly on Tuesday mornings
+- Beginning January 23, 2024 these automated tools will run every Tuesday morning

 **Gold and Emerald cluster timeline**
 - Implementation is planned for early 2024